 One other important factor to consider when applying for a UK Visa is the money.
 Lack of financial support might negatively affect applications.
 For a tourist visa, there is a very good positive point.
 Unlike Schengen visa where the duration is determined by the consulate, the UK visa leaved the choice for the visa duration.
 So there’s a choice from one or multiple entries but also 2 years, 4 years etc. It is just more expensive.
 But really worth it if you can get the most out of it, London is a pretty nice city to visit!

 I lived in the UK for 5 years now and I really enjoy.
 British people are funny and friendly unlike the reputation they have as being cold.
 Definitely worth a trip here!
 Plus, the UK visa opens doors to visit other countries as Moroccan such as Bosnia, Albania or Serbia.

-Countries I visited: Canada, Egypt, Georgia, India, Kenya, Russia, Saudi Arabia, United Arab Emirates and United States of America.
+Countries I visited: Canada, Egypt, Georgia, India, Ireland, Israel, Kenya, Palestine, Russia, Saudi Arabia, United Arab Emirates and United States of America.

 I visited Montreal and parts of Quebec as part of a family trip back in 2005.
 I do not remember much of it but I know that the Canadian visa has similar requirements as Schengen visa.
 In my case, I had 2 years tourist visa.
 It is a trip I want to do again, so I will add more information regarding visas for my next trip!

 Moroccans generally need a visa for Egypt.
 However, for groups of over 10 people it is not required.
 I went with a travel agency from Morocco.
 So it was visa-free trip.

 I visited Georgia with my UK visa as holders of multiple entries Schengen or UK visas can visit without Georgian visa.
 I flew there from Belgrade and I returned to Istanbul after.
 It was quite straight forward with the immigration officer.
 Tbilisi was a great introduction to Georgia!